frankwallis/plugin-typescript/README.md

 # Example Projects #

-To setup the example project:
+To setup each example project:
 ```
 npm install
-cd example
+cd example/angular2 or react or angular
 jspm install
 ```

-To run the example project, compiling in the browser:
+To run each example project, compiling in the browser:
 ```
 gulp example
 ```

-To bundle the example project:
+To bundle each example project:
 ```
 gulp bundle
 ```